fortrabbit/help/docs/billing.md

 ### Billing e-mail address

-You can use a different e-mail address for each link:/billing-contact#toc-changing-the-billing-e-mail-address[Billing Contact] in your company.
+You can use a different e-mail address for each Billing Contact, see the [Billing Contact help](billing-contact#toc-changing-the-billing-e-mail-address) in how to change that.

 ### Taxes